Denzel Hall

-Denzel Hall (born 22 May 2001) is a Dutch professional footballer who plays as a right back for club Rotherham United.
+Denzel Fransico Hall (born 22 May 2001) is a Dutch professional footballer who plays as a right back for club Rotherham United.

-Career
+Club career

 Born in Rotterdam, Hall came through the Feyenoord Academy and, in December 2020, signed a contract until summer 2024.
 He made his Eredivisie debut as an 85th-minute substitute in a 4–1 win at NEC Nijmegen on 23 January 2022.